-- If the student is eligible for public assistance from the NYC Human Resources Administration (HRA) or lived in temporary housing in the past four years, the student's Economic Need Value is 1. - Otherwise, the student's Economic Need Value is the percentage of families with school-age children in the student's Census tract whose income is below the poverty level, as estimated by the American Community Survey 5-Year Estimate.
-This percentage is converted to a decimal from 0.00 to 1.00. - The school's Economic Need Index is the average of its students' Economic Need Values.
+- If the student is eligible for public assistance from the NYC Human Resources Administration (HRA) or lived in temporary housing in the past four years, the student's Economic Need Value is 1. - If the student is in grades 9-12, has a home language other than English, and entered the DOE for the first time within the last four years, the student's Economic Need Value is 1. - Otherwise, the student's Economic Need Value is the percentage of families with school-age children in the student's Census tract whose income is below the poverty level, as estimated by the American Community Survey 5-Year Estimate.
+This percentage is converted to a decimal from 0.00 to 1.00.

+The school's Economic Need Index is the average of its students' Economic Need Values.